≡ Menu

 But the negative is that you will pay for that benefit, because Guardian’s term life insurance rates are much higher than many of its competitors.

-Guardian Life’s level-term life insurance offering is available to new policyholders between ages 20 and 75.
+Guardian Life’s level-term life insurance offering is available to new policyholders between the ages of 20 and 75.
 Initial policy terms are 10, 15, 20, or 30 years, though longer terms aren’t available for older applicants.
 The 20-year term, for instance, is only available through age 65.

 After the initial term concludes, Guardian Life gives term policyholders the right to renew coverage annually until age 95.
 No medical exam is required for renewal, but premiums increase significantly after a policy’s initial term.

-Term policies include a standard conversion option allowing policyholders to convert a term policy to whole life.
+Term policies include a standard conversion option allowing policyholders to convert a term policy to a whole life.

 Ordinarily, the conversion option only lasts for the first five years after a policy is issued.
 However, applicants who want a conversion option that stays effective longer can add a rider that extends the option for a longer period but requires an additional premium.